GoJessamine/.github/profile/README.md

 * K-Mart (clock number 142 at store 9559)
 * McLane Cumberland employee
 * Many summers at Pepperhill
 * Cruised the McDonald's - Hardee's circuit too many times
+* Likely one of the only few people still living in the original 1993 JCHS yearbook due to [TAG](https://github.com/TAGIsNoGame/TAG)